 Change the default value from 2 to 4 and save this new NDU setting.
 It would increase the virtual memory allocated to your system.

 6. Disable SysMain (Formerly Superfetch)

 Windows has a utility called SysMain (formerly called Superfetch) that sucks up the unused RAM with preloaded apps.
 However, this can also become a resource hog over a period of time.
 Therefore, disabling SysMain gives a drastic memory performance improvement.
 For this, select the “Services” app from the Start menu and run it in Administrator mode.

 Navigate to “SysMain” and right-click to select “Properties.”

 First, stop the automatic process.
 Disable SysMain during Startup and apply the changes.
 The memory boost is almost immediate, and your Windows PC will feel much faster.

-After trying all above methods, if you don’t notice an improvement in memory value, then it’s time to upgrade your RAM.
+After trying all of the above methods, if you don’t notice an improvement in memory value, then it’s time to upgrade your RAM.
 To assess what kind of RAM you already have, its speed and form factor, go to “Performance -> Memory.”
 This will help you with making the right purchase.
-However, there’s a certain maximum capacity to which you can upgrade your RAM.
+However, remember that there’s a certain maximum capacity to which you can upgrade your RAM.

 Our latest tutorials delivered straight to your inbox